Self-restrained Triplet Loss for Accurate Masked Face Recognition: Methodology

 \subsubsection{Self-restrained Triplet Loss}

 Previous works \cite{DBLP:journals/corr/SchroffKP15,DBLP:conf/icip/FengWH00W20} indicated that utilizing triplet-based learning is beneficial for learning discriminative face embeddings.
 Let $x \in X$ represents a batch of training samples, and $f(x)$ is the face embeddings obtained from the face recognition model.
 Training with triplet loss requires a triplet of samples in the form $\{x^a_{i},x^p_{i},x^n_{i}\} \in X$, where $x^a_{i}$, the anchor, and $x^p_{i}$, the positive, are two different samples of the same identity, and $x^n_{i}$, the negative, is a sample belonging to a different identity.
 The learning objective of the triplet loss is that the distance between $f(x^a_{i})$ and $f(x^p_{i})$ (genuine pairs) with the addition of a fixed margin value (m) is smaller than the distance between $f(x^a_{i})$ and any face embedding $f(x^p_{i})$ of any other identities (imposter pairs).
-In FaceNet \cite{DBLP:journals/corr/SchroffKP15}, triplet loss is proposed to learn face embeddings using euclidean distance applied on normalized face embeddings.
-Formally, the triplet loss $\ell_t$ for a min-batch of $N$ samples is defined as following:
+In FaceNet \cite{DBLP:journals/corr/SchroffKP15}, triplet loss is proposed to learn face embeddings by applying the Euclidean distance to normalized face embeddings.
+Formally, the triplet loss $\ell_t$ for a mini-batch of $N$ samples is defined as follow:

 where $m$ is a margin applied to impose the separability between genuine and imposter pairs.
-An $d$ is the euclidean distance applied on normalized features, and is given by:
+An $d$ is the euclidean distance applied on normalized features and it is given by: